aryelciu001/CZ4153-Pendle-NFTs/README.md

       - Address: 0x3c44cdddb6a900fa2b585dd299e03d12fa4293bc (10000 ETH)
       - Private Key: 0x5de4111afa1a4b94908f83103eb1f1706367c2e68ca870fc3fb9a804cdab365a
   - If there is any issue when staking, try **resetting account on metamask**
-  - If there is no pendle balance, wait and restart for a few times
+  - If there is no pendle balance, wait and refresh browser for a few times

 ## 1. Start your own node (using hardhat)
   - `npm run node`